LeanEngine Plans and Prices

 See Usage Data to learn about how you can view the stress of your application.

 A standard instance has 0.5 CPU and 256 MB memory by default.
-You can change the size of all the instances by clicking on Resize.
+You can change the size of all instances (including trial instances in the staging environment) by clicking on Resize.

 We recommend that you increase the sizes of your instances when: